 4. Dark Tourist

 To add a bit of different flavour, we had to add this docu-series.
 If you are up for some unconventional stories and sightseeing, ’Dark Tourist’ is definitely for you.
-Presented by journalist David Farrier, the 8-episode New Zealand series takes you to some very interesting places in the world, known historically for death and tragedy and overall, dark historical events.
-From investigating the spots connected to a legacy of Pablo Escobar in Medellin, over Los Angeles where he follows the tour of the Manson Family Murders to discovering more about voodoo in Benin, David takes us to the darker side of the history and places involved making us also think how many of the places we visited also had this component of ‘dark’ that we were not aware of.
+Presented by journalist David Farrier, the 8-episode New Zealand series takes you to some very interesting places in the world, known historically for death and tragedy and overall dark historical events.
+From investigating the spots connected to the legacy of Pablo Escobar in Medellin, over to Los Angeles, where he follows the tour of the Manson Family Murders, to discovering more about voodoo in Benin, David takes us to the darker side of history.

 5. March of the Penguins

-While not exactly a travel documentary, though actually it is about the travel of the emperor penguins 😉 , this beautiful nature documentary offers mesmerising landscapes of Antarctic.
-If, like me, you are a travel addict and animal lover but Antarctic may be a bit too cold for you, you will immensely enjoy this film.
-The white of the ice landscape and blue of the sea, the shimmering surfaces with the amazing animals is enough to warm anyone’s heart.
+Exploring the migration habits of emperor penguins, this beautiful nature documentary offers mesmerising landscapes of Antarctica.
+If, like me, you are a travel addict and animal lover but Antarctica may be a bit too cold for you, you will immensely enjoy this film.
+The white of the ice landscape and blue of the sea, the shimmering surfaces and the amazing animals are sure to warm anyone’s heart.
 And if this beauty is not enough, there is also a direct sequel.
-Enjoy!